asunlabs/learn-blockchain/networks/poa/README.md

 <details>
 <summary>What is puppeth? </summary>

-> Puppeth is a CLI wizard that aids in creating a new Ethereum network down to the genesis, bootnodes, signers, ethstats, faucet, dashboard and more, without the hassle that it would normally take to configure all these services one by one.
-Puppeth uses ssh to dial into remote servers, and builds its network components out of docker containers using docker-compose.
+> `Puppeth` is a CLI wizard that aids in _creating a new Ethereum network_ down to the genesis, bootnodes, signers, ethstats, faucet, dashboard and more, without the hassle that it would normally take to configure all these services one by one.

+> Puppeth uses ssh to dial into remote servers, and builds its network components out of docker containers using docker-compose.
 The user is guided through the process via a command line wizard that does the heavy lifting and topology configuration automatically behind the scenes.

 > Truth be told, if you’ve ever tried to set up your own private Ethereum network - whether for friendly fun, corporate work, or hackathon aid - you’ll certainly know the pain it takes to do so.
-Configuring a genesis block is one thing, but when you get to bootnodes, full nodes, miners and light clients, things start to wear thin fast… and we haven’t even talked about monitoring, explorers, faucets, wallets.
+Configuring a genesis block is one thing, but when you get to _bootnodes, full nodes, miners and light clients_, things start to wear thin fast… and we haven’t even talked about _monitoring, explorers, faucets, wallets_.
 It’s a mess.

 > Geth 1.6 ships a new tool called puppeth, which aims to solve this particular pain point.